helenaj18/LangGenSumProject/README.md

 This file gets the tickers needed for the web scraping.
 It does so by taking tickers for publicly listed companies, using the listing_status.csv file gotten from Alpha Vantage.
 These symbols are then used to webscrape Seeking Alpha for each of the symbols.
 This was done for about 2000 companies and html files were the output.

 ### Scraper.py
-This file scrapes the data from Seeking alpha
+This file scrapes the data from Seeking alpha.
+This is from the repo mentioned above.

 ### Transcripts.py
 This file assists Scraper.py to collect the data scraped in a nice way.
+This is from the repo mentioned above.

 ### html_to_txt.py
 This file was used to change html content from the webscraping to txt content to be able to make summaries.
 I ended up with 203 text transcripts and then stopped because that was enough.
 Two target html classes were used to get the transcript text and no unnecessary data like html tags.